Rómulo Betancourt: 1963 elections

-Perhaps one of the greatest of Betancourt's accomplishments, however, were the successful 1963 elections.
+Perhaps one of the greatest of Betancourt's accomplishments was success in the 1963 elections.
 Despite threats to disrupt the process, nearly 90 percent of the electorate participated on 1 December in what was the most honest election in Venezuela to that date.
 11 March 1964 was a day of pride for the people of Venezuela as for the first time the presidential sash passed from one democratically elected chief executive to another.
 Prior to Betancourt changing the law, all presidents in Venezuela were elected by Congress – in typical republic model.

 He was Venezuela's first democratically elected president to serve his full term, and was succeeded by Raúl Leoni.
 It was Romulo Betancourt who established a democratic precedent for the nation that had been ruled by dictatorships for most of its history.
 It was 'revolution' by popular vote, without historical reference until then; Betancourt created the political model that had survived in Venezuela for many years afterward.